 Cost for the models’ time and talent.

 That’s a lot to take in, right?
-Okay, so this example is a bit extreme and most productions won’t have this much crew or this many expenses.
+Okay, so this example of commercial photography pricing is a bit extreme and most productions won’t have this much crew or this many expenses.
 I just wanted to include as much detail as possible so you can understand what some of these items are when you run across them.

 So what’s this licensing thing?
 I thought I already paid for the photographer to create the images!